 In addition, I actually got an entertainment armóire with it as well that has its own issues.
 In a later post, I will show you what that becomes, so stay tuned!

 This set is huge, heavy, and full of potential.
 Many of you ask me time and time again about pieces that you own and love, but aren’t happy with the current style it is.
 You are looking for a way to update without having to paint or refinish yourself.
 So, here is my goal: to take a perfectly fine piece in current condition that will not only create updated furniture, but make both those who love a new look and those who love wood happy.
-There’s no sanding involved, no removal of hardware or glass, all you need is the right tools.
+However, there’s no sanding involved, no removal of hardware or glass, all you need is the right tools.
 Stay with me here.

 Enter in these awesome brushes by Zibra.
 I have raved about them and will continue to do so because they are the next best thing to sliced bread. haha.